Conor94/nuget-packages/README.md

 This package is not currently complete.
 The features and improvements that still need to be implemented for this package are listed below:
 - [ ] Support for SQL operators BETWEEN and IN.
 - [ ] Support for OR between statements in a where clause.
 Currently all where statements are compared with AND (e.g. statement1 AND statement2 AND statement3).
+- [ ] Update function for multiple records.
+The current update function only supports updating a single record at a time.
 - [ ] More efficient way to create WHERE and SET statements when they both need to be used in a query.
+- [ ] Better return values for CRUD functions.